ryaneof/github-dashboard-avatars/readme.md

-## Github Dashboard Avatars
+## GitHub Dashboard Avatars

 Built with Yeoman and jQuery.

-A simple Chrome Extension which display your Github dashboard avatars appropriately.
+A simple Chrome Extension which display your GitHub dashboard avatars appropriately.

 ### Display Options